sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 During boot up, VLAN Manager will update STATE_DB with default (or configured) reserved VLAN range.
 It will also update the 'in use' flag for each VLAN if the VLAN ID in reserved-vlan range is configured by the user.

-When the Rerserved Vlan range is changed from config, Vlan manager will be notified through config db.
-Vlan manager will then change the Resreved Vlan range in state db and also update the 'in use' flag for the Vlans already in use.
+When the Rerserved Vlan range is changed from config, Vlan Manager will be notified through config db.
+Vlan Manager will then change the Resreved Vlan range in state db and also update the 'in use' flag for the Vlans already in use.

-Vlan manager will also notify the consumers (Ex.
-PAC), indicating that there is a change in Reserved Vlan range so that the consumers can re-allocate a new Vlan for its use.
+Vlan Manager will also notify the consumers (Ex.
+PAC), indicating that there is a change in Reserved Vlan range.
+The consumers will then send request to Vlan Manager to allocate a new Vlan for its use.
+The cosumer will need to send the request to Vlan Manager and then wait for the response with new allocated reserved Vlan.

+The cosumers will send a request to Vlan Manager to de-allocate a reserved Vlan that it no longer needs.

-It is the responsibility of the consumer to set the 'in use' flag for the the Vlan that it chooses to use.
+Vlan Manager will set the 'in use' flag for the the Vlan that it chooses to allocate for the consumer.

 VLAN manager will have a thread running to log messages on syslog periodically if there is a VLAN configured by the user from the reserved VLAN range.